Paolo Violi: Underboss

-A recording made by Menard on 5 December 1973 showed that Violi was confident that his office was not bugged and he mocked the CECO inquiry, saying in a contemptuous tone, "They're running around, butting in, and their balls are in an uproar because they don't know anything."
+A recording made by Ménard on 5 December 1973 showed that Violi was confident that his office was not bugged and he mocked the CECO inquiry, saying in a contemptuous tone, "They're running around, butting in, and their balls are in an uproar because they don't know anything."
 As the recordings were played in the inquiry room, Violi sat looking glum and stunned.

 During his own testimony, Violi portrayed himself as a victim and refused to answer any of the questions from the commissioners in a substantial manner.
 When convicted of contempt, Violi said, "I don't refuse to testify, but I have absolutely nothing to say to this court."

 The CEHO hearings destroyed Violi's reputation and paved the way for his murder.
-The way that the police wiretaps revealed that Violi kept boasting with hubristic arrogance that it was not possible for the police to wiretap him made him appear to be a fool.
-Likewise, the way that the police wiretaps showed him making disparaging and insulting remarks about his superiors in Montreal and New York were gravely damaging to his reputation.
+The police wiretaps revealed that Violi kept boasting with hubristic arrogance that it was not possible for the police to wiretap him and that the way that the police wiretaps showed him making disparaging and insulting remarks about his superiors in Montreal and New York significantly damaged his reputation.
 Peter Edwards, the crime correspondent of The Toronto Star wrote, "The wiretap conversations had shown that Violi didn't measure up to the traditional Mafia standards of leadership.
 He was clearly a braggart and was indiscreet.
 Perhaps, worse of all, he showed himself to be a petty criminal who didn't balk at having his soldiers steal from Little Italy brides as he attended their weddings, a man whose actions deprived St. Leonard children of gifts at Christmas."
+The journalist Jerry Langton wrote that the Ménard tapes had destroyed Violi's underworld reputation and made him "...in many eyes, the equivalent of a rat by incompetence".